pikvm/pikvm/pages/msd.md

 5. The drive will automatically be mounted.
 6. Copy files (such as BIOS updates) onto the new image (via terminal or drag and drop in Finder).
 7. Eject image.
-8. Upload image to Pi-KVM interface under "Drive".
+8. Upload image to PiKVM interface under "Drive".
 9. Select Drive Mode: `Flash` and then `Connect drive to Server`.

 You should be able to then mount it locally on the server, or reboot the device to do things like BIOS updates.